 Without a commitment from leaders to make systemic changes to ensure healthier ways of working, there’s a chance that working towards partnership in a law firm will simply cease to become aspirational (except for in the movies).

 Partners cast a shadow, that’s why embedding the right leadership team is critical to ensure an environment where more junior members of a team can thrive.
-At Odgers Berndtson, we specialise in sourcing responsible, inclusive leaders who understand how to balance supporting and developing talent whilst still achieving ambitious profit targets.
+At Odgers Berndtson, we specialize in sourcing responsible, inclusive leaders who understand how to balance supporting and developing talent whilst still achieving ambitious profit targets.

 _____________________________________________________